Butler vs. Buffalo College Basketball BetMGM Promo Codes, Predictions & Picks - December 5

 - Pick OU: Over (149.5)

-Butler's record against the spread this season is 7-1-0, while Buffalo's is 2-4-0.
-The Bulldogs are 4-4-0 and the Bulls are 3-3-0 in terms of hitting the over.
-The two teams score an average of 152.7 points per game, 3.2 more points than this matchup's total.
+Butler has put together a 7-1-0 record against the spread this season, while Buffalo is 2-4-0.
+A total of four out of the Bulldogs' games this season have hit the over, and three of the Bulls' games have gone over.
+The teams score 152.7 points per game, 3.2 more points than this matchup's total.

 Bet on this or any college basketball matchup at BetMGM